13 Most Sustainable Eco Lodges in Costa Rica

 From the comfort of your cabin, you can watch the dense canopy, which is home to a wide variety of wildlife, including colourful toucans and howler monkeys.

 The eco-lodge operates off-the-grid, powered by clean hydroelectric energy.
-Furthermore, ten solar panels are installed to supply power to the kitchen and dining area.
+Ten solar panels supply power to the kitchen and dining area.
 The lodge not only promotes ecotourism but also regenerative tourism, working diligently to safeguard this private reserve.

 Arenas Del Mar